ex3m1024/jetbrains-plugin-graph-database-support/docs/cypher/index.md

 The hint disappears as soon as any user interaction like mouse movement takes place.
 Afterwards it is possible to view the error details in `Log` tab.

-If parameters are needed for query execution, they can be provided in `Paramters` tab in JSON format.
+If parameters are needed for query execution, they can be provided in `Parameters` tab in JSON format.
-For instance, for query `MATCH (n) WHERE n.name = $name RETURN n`, parameter could look like `{"name": "Johan"}`.
+For instance, for query `MATCH (n) WHERE n.firstName = $firstName RETURN n`, the parameter could look like `{"firstName": "Johan"}`.

+Use the editor on the left to specify global parameters (will be applied to any opened data source when a query is executed).
+Use the editor on the right to override some parameters (and add others) for the data source that is currently opened.
+Values are stored until the specific data source is deleted.

+In this example, the name "Tom" will be used, since data source-specific parameters override global ones.

 ![plugin screenshot](../screenshots/query_parameters_sample.png "Providing query parameters")

-`Log` tab displays, what parameters where used for query execution.
+`Log` tab displays, what parameters were used for query execution.

 <!--
 General information